jeffpar/pcjs.v1/disks/pcx86/dos/compaq/1.11/README.md

 	000001e0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 	000001f0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|

-Consequently, the disk could not be mounted by a modern operating system (e.g., macOS), because it lacked a proper BPB at offset 0x000B.
+Consequently, the disk cannot be mounted by a modern operating system (e.g., macOS), because it lacks a proper BPB at offset 0x000B.

-Using the *--forceBPB* option of the [DiskDump](/modules/diskdump/) utility, I was able to create a mountable disk image with the following boot sector modifications:
+One solution is to use the *--forceBPB* option of the [DiskDump](/modules/diskdump/) utility, which creates a mountable disk image with the following boot sector modifications:

 	00000000  eb fe 90 50 43 4a 53 2e  4f 52 47 00 02 02 01 00  |...PCJS.ORG.....|
 	00000010  02 70 00 80 02 ff 01 00  08 00 02 00 00 00 00 00  |.p..............|
 	00000020  00 00 00 00 00 8a 07 3c  24 74 0c 53 b4 0e bb 07  |.......<$t.S....|

-These modifications included:
+The following byte ranges are modified:

-- 0x0000-0x0002: 2-byte Intel JMP instruction followed by 1-byte Intel NOP
+- 0x0000-0x0002: 2-byte Intel x86 JMP instruction followed by 1-byte x86 NOP
 - 0x0003-0x000A: 8-byte OEM signature string (we use the fake "PCJS.ORG" OEM signature)
 - 0x000B-0x001D: 19-byte BPB describing a 320Kb diskette image with 8 sectors/track and 2 heads

-Ordinarily, only the 19-byte BPB would be required, but it turned out that macOS wouldn't mount the image file *unless* the boot sector also began with an Intel JMP instruction.
-All known PC-DOS boot sectors begin with a JMP instruction, so these early OEM disk images were rather unusual.
+Ordinarily, only the 19-byte BPB would be required, but it turns out that macOS won't mount the disk image unless the boot sector *also* begins with an Intel x86 JMP instruction.
+So the *--forceBPB* option updates all 30 bytes at the beginning of the boot sector, making the disk image mountable, but also rendering it unbootable -- which is OK if all you want to do is mount the image and copy files from it.

-Anyway, I changed the *--forceBPB* option to update all 30 bytes at the beginning of the boot sector, making the disk image mountable, but also rendering it unbootable.
-But that was OK, because all I wanted to do with the image was mount it and copy its files.
-The sequence of commands were:
+Here's a sample command sequence.
+Note that *two* DiskDump commands are required, because BPB modification only happens when converting an IMG file to a JSON file; the second command converts the JSON file back into a separate IMG file, preserving the original.

 	diskdump --disk=COMPAQ-DOS111.img --format=json --output=COMPAQ-DOS111-BPB.json
 	warning: BPB has been updated